curl/everything-curl/internals/tests/file-format.md

 Use the `mode="text"` attribute if the output is in text mode on platforms that have a text/binary difference.

-If `nonewline` is set, we will cut off the trailing newline of this given data before comparing with the one actually received by the client
+If `nonewline` is set, we cut off the trailing newline of this given data before comparing with the one actually received by the client

 ### `<stdout [mode="text"] [nonewline="yes"]>`